zeee1only/fpdf2/docs/TextRegion.md

 ### Interaction Between Regions ###
 Several region instances can exist at the same time.
 But only one of them can act as context manager at any given time.
 It is not currently possible to activate them recursively.
 But it is possible to use them intermittingly.
 This will probably most often make sense between a columnar region and a table or a graphic.
 You may have some running text ending at a given height, then insert a table/graphic, and finally continue the running text at the new height below the table within the existing column(s).

 ### Common Parameters ###
 All types of text regions have the following constructor parameters in common:

-* text (str, optional) - text content to add to the region.
+* `text` (str, optional) - text content to add to the region.
 This is a convenience parameter for cases when all text is available in one piece, and no partition into paragraphs (possibly with different parameters) is required.
 (Default: None)
-* text_align (Align/str, optional) - the horizontal alignment of the text in the region.
+* `text_align` (Align/str, optional) - the horizontal alignment of the text in the region.
 (Default: Align.L)
-* line_height (float, optional) - This is a factor by which the line spacing will be different from the font height.
+* `line_height` (float, optional) - This is a factor by which the line spacing will be different from the font height.
 It works similar to the attribute of the same name in HTML/CSS. (default: 1.0)
-* print_sh (bool, optional) - Treat a soft-hyphen (\\u00ad) as a printable character, instead of a line breaking opportunity.
+* `print_sh` (bool, optional) - Treat a soft-hyphen (\\u00ad) as a printable character, instead of a line breaking opportunity.
 (Default: False)
-* skip_leading_spaces (default: False) - This flag is primarily used by `write_html()`, but may also have other uses.
+* `skip_leading_spaces` (default: False) - This flag is primarily used by `write_html()`, but may also have other uses.
 It removes all space characters at the beginning of each line.
-* wrapmode (default "WORD") -
+* `wrapmode` (default `WORD`) -
-* image (str or PIL.Image.Image or io.BytesIO, optional) - An image to add to the region.
+* `image` (str or PIL.Image.Image or io.BytesIO, optional) - An image to add to the region.
 This is a convenience parameter for cases when no further text or images need to be added to the paragraph.
-If both "text" and "image" arguments are present, the text will be inserted first.
+If both `text` and `image` arguments are present, the text will be inserted first.
 (Default: None)
-* image_fill_width (bool, optional) - Indicates whether to increase the size of the image to fill the width of the column.
+* `image_fill_width` (bool, optional) - Indicates whether to increase the size of the image to fill the width of the column.
 Larger images will always be reduced to column width.
 (Default: False)

 All of those values can be overriden for each individual paragraph.

 ### Common Methods ###
 * `.paragraph()` [see characteristic parameters below] - establish a new paragraph in the text.
 The text added to this paragraph will start on a new line.
 * `.write(text: str, link: = None)` - write text to the region.
 This is only permitted when no explicit paragraph is currently active.
 * `.image()` [see characteristic parameters below] - insert a vector or raster image in the region, flowing with the text like a paragraph.
-* `.ln(h: float = None)` - Start a new line moving either by the current font height or by the parameter "h".
+* `.ln(h: float = None)` - Start a new line moving either by the current font height or by the parameter `h`.
 Only permitted when no explicit paragraph is currently active.
-* `.render()` - if the region is not used as a context manager with "with", this method must be called to actually process the added text.
+* `.render()` - if the region is not used as a context manager with `with`, this method must be called to actually process the added text.

 ## Paragraphs ##
 The primary purpose of paragraphs is to enable variations in horizontal text alignment, while the horizontal extents of the text are managed by the text region.
 To set the alignment, you can use the `align` argument when creating the paragraph.
 Valid values are defined in the [`Align enum`](https://py-pdf.github.io/fpdf2/fpdf/enums.html#fpdf.enums.Align).

 For more typographical control, you can use the following arguments.
 Most of those override the settings of the current region when set, and default to the value set there.

-* text_align (Align, optional) - The horizontal alignment of the paragraph.
+* `text_align` (Align, optional) - The horizontal alignment of the paragraph.
-* line_height (float, optional) - factor by which the line spacing will be different from the font height. (default: by region)
+* `line_height` (float, optional) - factor by which the line spacing will be different from the font height. (default: by region)
-* top_margin (float, optional) -  how much spacing is added above the paragraph.
+* `top_margin` (float, optional) -  how much spacing is added above the paragraph.
 No spacing will be added at the top of the paragraph if the current y position is at (or above) the top margin of the page.
 (Default: 0.0 mm)
-* bottom_margin (float, optional) - Those two values determine how much spacing is added below the paragraph.
+* `bottom_margin` (float, optional) - Those two values determine how much spacing is added below the paragraph.
 No spacing will be added at the bottom if it would result in overstepping the bottom margin of the page.
 (Default: 0.0 mm)
-* indent (float, optional): determines the indentation of the paragraph.
+* `indent` (float, optional): determines the indentation of the paragraph.
 (Default: 0.0 mm)
-* bullet_r_margin (float, optional) - determines the relative displacement of the bullet along the x-axis.
+* `bullet_r_margin` (float, optional) - determines the relative displacement of the bullet along the x-axis.
 The distance is between the rightmost point of the bullet to the leftmost point of the paragraph's text.
 (Default: 2.0 mm)
-* bullet_string (str, optional): determines the fragments and text lines of the bullet.
-(Default: "")
+* `bullet_string` (str, optional): determines the fragments and text lines of the bullet.
+(Default: `""`)
-* skip_leading_spaces (float, optional) - removes all space characters at the beginning of each line.
+* `skip_leading_spaces` (float, optional) - removes all space characters at the beginning of each line.
-* wrapmode (WrapMode, optional)
+* `wrapmode` (WrapMode, optional)

 Other than text regions, paragraphs should always be used as context managers and never be reused.
 Violating those rules may result in the entered text turning up on the page out of sequence.

 ### Possible Future Extensions ###
 Those features are currently not supported, but Pull Requests are welcome to implement them:

 * per-paragraph indentation